Date for submission of Abstract for 6th International Conference AISDGONF-2023 extended to 31st January, 2023

 13. LIST OF ABBREVIATION

 If any abbreviations (other than standard abbreviations) or short name of chemicals/ formulations, etc. are used in the article, the author(s) should provide a list of all such abbreviation along with their expanded form to facilitate the reviewers.
 All such non-standard abbreviation must be defined at their first mention in the article itself.
-If the article does not contain any such abbreviation, the author(s) should mention “ Not applicable”.
-Write the heading as LIST OF ABBREVIATION ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+If the article does not contain any such abbreviation, the author(s) should mention “Not applicable”.
+Write the heading as LIST OF ABBREVIATION (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
 The list of abbreviation should be written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Left alignment.

 14. SUBMISSION DECLARATION

-Submission of an article implies that the work described has not been published previously (except in the form of an abstract, a published lecture or academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the Journal of Crop and Weed.
+Submission of an article implies that the work described has not been published previously (except in the form of an abstract, a published lecture or an academic thesis), that it is not under consideration for publication elsewhere, that its publication is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, including electronically without the written consent of the Journal of Crop and Weed.
 A sample Submission Declaration is as given below.

 “I/We hereby declare that

-3. That the work is in no way contravenes the publication ethics of the Journal.
+3. the work is in no way contravenes the publication ethics of the Journal of Crop and Weed,

-Write the heading as SUBMISSION DECLARATION ( Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
+Write the heading as SUBMISSION DECLARATION (Times New Roman Font, 10 pt size, Bold, Upper case/All Caps, Double spaced, Left alignment).
 The statement should be written in Times New Roman Font, 10 pt size, Sentence case, Double spaced, Left alignment.
 To verify originality, your article will be checked by the plagiarism detection software, failing which the article will be rejected.

 15. LIST OF POTENTIAL REVIEWERS